adrianpike/harbor/README.md

 ### A Service

-A Service is a single 12factor service which is a component of a larger application.
+A Service is a single [12factor](http://12factor.net) service which is a component of a larger application.
 Services are given dynamic ports via the PORT environment variable.
-A service listens on this port for HTTP traffica, and has traffic routed to it via the `Routing Layer`.
+A service listens on this port for HTTP traffic, and has traffic routed to it via the `Routing Layer`.

 ### The build step